zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: But you've also told me in the past that you can't necessarily trust this group's opinions on x-risk.

 **ZMD**: Just, in general.
 I do think x-risk is real.
 I do think the world should be paying much more attention to getting this stuff right, and I think this community is the place where people are paying attention to it, but that doesn't mean you should just defer to what these what these people already think.
 It means you should think for yourself.
-I would love for like more people with more diverse backgrounds to read this stuff and think about it for themselves, instead of just, like, copy-pasting Yudkowsky's beliefs, which—
+I would love for more people with more diverse backgrounds to read this stuff and think about it for themselves, instead of just, like, copy-pasting Yudkowsky's beliefs, which—

 **CM**: So ultimately you still believe that there is this absolute truth.